uspki/policies/certificate-policy.md

 CA Subject Distinguished Name shall conform to PrintableString string type in ASN.1 notation.

 #### 7.1.4.2 Subject Information for Standard Server Authentication certificates
-By issuing the Certificate, the CA represents that it followed the procedure set forth in this Certificate Policy and the CA Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.
+By issuing the Certificate, the CA represents that it followed the procedure set forth in this CP and the CA CPS to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.

 CAs shall not include IP Address in a Subject attribute.
-CAs shall not include a Domain Name in a Subject attribute except as specified in Section 3.2.2.4.
+CAs shall not include a Domain Name in a Subject attribute except as validated under Section 3.2.2.4.

-#### 7.1.4.2.1 Subject Alternative Name Extension
-**Certificate Field:** extensions:subjectAltName
-**Required/Optional/Prohibited:** Required
-**Contents:** This extension shall contain at least one entry.
-Each entry shall be a dNSName containing the Fully-Qualified Domain Name of a server.
-The CA shall confirm that the Applicant controls the Fully-Qualified Domain Name or has been granted the right to use it by the Domain Name Registrant, as appropriate.
-This extension shall not include IP Address.
-This exentsion shall not include any Internal Name values.

-Wildcard FQDNs are permitted.

-#### 7.1.4.2.2.
-Subject Distinguished Name Fields
-a. **Certificate Field:** subject:commonName (OID 2.5.4.3)
-**Required/Optional/Prohibited:** Required
-**Contents:** This field shall contain a Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension (see Section 7.1.4.2.1).

-b. **Certificate Field:** subject:organizationName (OID 2.5.4.10)
-**Required/Optional/Prohibited:** Optional
-**Contents:** If present, the subject:organizationName field shall contain U.S. Government (o=U.S. Government).

-c. **Certificate Field:** subject:givenName (2.5.4.42) and subject:surname (2.5.4.4)
-**Required/Optional/Prohibited:** Prohibited

-d. **Certificate Field:** Number and street: subject:streetAddress (OID: 2.5.4.9)
-**Required/Optional/Prohibited:** Prohibited

-e. **Certificate Field:** subject:localityName (OID: 2.5.4.7)
-**Required/Optional/Prohibited:** Prohibited

-f. **Certificate Field:** subject:stateOrProvinceName (OID: 2.5.4.8)
-**Required/Optional/Prohibited:**
-  Required if subject:organizationName is present.
-  Prohibited if the subject:organizationName is absent.
-**Contents:** If present, subject:stateOrProvinceName field shall contain District of Columbia.

-g. **Certificate Field:** subject:postalCode (OID: 2.5.4.17)
-**Required/Optional/Prohibited:** Prohibited

-h. **Certificate Field:** subject:countryName (OID: 2.5.4.6)
-**Required/Optional/Prohibited:**
-Required if subject:organizationName is present.
-Optional if subject:organizationName is absent.
-**Contents:** If present, the subject:countryName field shall contain US.

-i. **Certificate Field:** subject:organizationalUnitName
-**Required/Optional/Prohibited:** Prohibited

-j. **Other Subject Attributes**
-All other optional attributes, for the subject field, shall not be included.
-Optional attributes shall not contain metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

 #### 7.1.4.3.
 Subject Information - Root Certificates and Subordinate CA Certificates
-By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and/or Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.
+By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in this CP and the CA's Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.

-- Examples of Subject Distinguished Names for Root Certificates and Subordinate CA Certificates:
-  - cn=U.S. Federal Device Root CA1, o=U.S. Government, c=US
-  - cn=U.S. Federal Device Issuing CA1, o=U.S. Government, c=US

-##### 7.1.4.3.1 Subject Distinguished Name Fields
-a. **Certificate Field:** subject:commonName (OID 2.5.4.3)
-**Required/Optional:** Required
-**Contents:** This field shall be present and the contents shall be an identifier for the certificate such that the certificate’s Name is unique across all certificates issued by the issuing certificate.

-b. **Certificate Field:** subject:organizationName (OID 2.5.4.10)
-**Required/Optional:** Required
-**Contents:** This field shall be present and shall contain U.S. Government (o=U.S. Government).

-c. **Certificate Field:** subject:countryName (OID: 2.5.4.6)
-**Required/Optional:** Required
-**Contents:** This field shall be present and shall contain US.

-CA Certificate Subjects shall not include organizationalUnit unless approved by the FPKIPA.

-All other optional attributes, for the CA Certificate Subject fields, shall not be included.
-Optional attributes shall not contain metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

 ### 7.1.5 Name constraints
 All Subordinate CA Certificates shall be Technically Constrained.